Ars-Linguistica/PyLFG/README.md

 ### Important note
 PyLFG is still in early development and has not yet reached a stable release state.

+## Features
+PyLFG is designed to be a comprehensive tool for working within the Lexical Functional Grammar (LFG) formalism, providing a range of features that make it a valuable tool for researchers and practitioners alike.

+- Modularity: PyLFG is fully modular, allowing researchers to easily replace all parts of the LFG parsing pipeline, from tokenizing sentences to the rich visualizations of the x-structures.
+This allows for flexibility in trying new ideas and improving existing ones, making it a valuable tool for advancing knowledge in the field of linguistics.
+- Parsing and generation: PyLFG is not only able to parse sentences but also generate sentences from f-structures, which is an essential capability for automated translation and language learning applications.
+- Transfer capabilities: PyLFG has transfer capabilities which allow it to do automated translation between languages, making it a useful tool for researchers and practitioners working on natural language processing.
+- User-friendly interface: PyLFG provides both a TUI (Terminal User Interface) and a WebUI for easy interaction, making it accessible to a wide range of users, including students and professors who are taught Python in university.
+- Open-source: PyLFG is an open-source project, meaning that the source code is freely available for anyone to view and modify.
+This allows for greater transparency and reproducibility in research, and also enables collaboration and contributions from the wider community.
+- Suitable for linguistics students and professors: PyLFG is written in Python, which is a widely used programming language in the field of linguistics research.
+This makes it perfectly suited for linguistics students and professors, as well as python programmers in general.
+- Valuable tool for documenting under-resourced languages: PyLFG provides a valuable tool for documenting under-resourced languages, which is essential for preserving and studying these languages.

+In summary, PyLFG is a comprehensive and user-friendly tool that provides a range of features that make it a valuable tool for linguistics students and professors, language learning applications, and documenting under-resourced languages.
+Its open-source nature and transfer capabilities make it a valuable tool for advancing knowledge in the field of linguistics.

 ## Usage
 The package provides helper functions for loading grammar rules and lexicon from files, and a `LFGParseTree` and `LFGParseTreeNode` class for representing and visualizing parse trees.
 Here is an example of how to use the package: